puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_defined_types.markdown

 Instances of a defined type (often just called "resources") can be declared the same way a [normal resource][resource] is declared.
 (That is, with a type, title, and set of attribute/value pairs.)

-The **parameters** used when defining the type become the **attributes** used when declaring resources of the type (without the `$` prefix).
+The **parameters** used when defining the type become the **attributes** (without the `$` prefix) used when declaring resources of the type.
 Parameters which have a **default value** are optional; if they are left out of the declaration, the default will be used.
 Parameters without defaults are mandatory.

 To declare a resource of the `apache::vhost` type from the example above: